jakedouglas/memcached.scala/README.md

 other clients, but it may not be perfect, so feel free to disagree with me and we can fix it.

+A few obvious things that are currently TODOs:

+* Pipelining
+* Sharding

 Setup
 -----